-- 48 This letter has been discussed and agreed with officers.
-It will be presented at the full Authority on 21 April 2008.
-Copies need to be provided to all Authority members. - 49 Further detailed findings, conclusions and recommendations on the areas covered by audit and inspection work are included in the reports issued to the Authority during the year.
+- This letter has been discussed and agreed with the Chief Fire Officer.
+A copy of the letter will be presented at the full Authority on xx March 2008.
+Copies need to be provided all Authority members. - 47 Further detailed findings, conclusions and recommendations on the areas covered by audit and inspection work are included in the reports issued to the Authority during the year.

-Table 3Reports issued
+Table 3 Reports issued